acdh-oeaw/exploreAT-word-map/README.md

 Additionally, [webpack](http://www.dropwizard.io/1.0.2/docs/) may be used for compiling the source code and package it into a few files (friendlier with download speed for the webpage).

-**This prototype needs for a json file containing the geographical data to be shown; it uses an API for retrieving data regarding words with geo location ((API)[https://github.com/acdh-oeaw/exploreAT-collectionexplorer-api]).**
+**This prototype needs for a json file containing the geographical data to be shown; it uses an [API](https://github.com/acdh-oeaw/exploreAT-collectionexplorer-api) for retrieving data regarding words with geo location.**

 ## Authors